Vivekchoudhary2/somaiya-riscv/README.md

 <details>
   <summary> Introduction to RISC-V ISA </summary>

-  RISC-V Instruction Set Architecture (ISA) is set of instructions which only RISC-V hardware layout understands.
-Since each layout is designed uniquely one can definetly expect unique instruction set (for e.g- To add two data values the command 'addi rd, rs1, rs2 is used; whereas 8051 microcontroller uses 'add a, b' to add the same two data values.)
+  RISC-V Instruction Set Architecture (ISA) is assembly level language which only RISC-V hardware layout understands.
+It is designed to communicate instructions with the computer.
+Since every layout is custom designed one can definetly expect unique instruction set (for e.g- To add two data values the command 'addi rd, rs1, rs2 is used; whereas 8051 microcontroller uses 'add a, b' to add the same two data values.)

   Machine does not understand human language; it only understands 1's and 0's.
 And humans definitely cannot communicate in 1's and 0's.

   How humans take aid of machines to do the same task again and again?

+  There are 3 main components:

+  1.)
+Source file

+  2.)
+Compiler

+  3.)
+Assembler